 17. Reimagine your geography lesson.

 Did you know that between 1915 and 1970 millions of African Americans left the South and resettled in places like Detroit, Los Angeles, and New York?
 Or that after the Civil War many African Americans, known as Exodusters, made their way to the Great Plains?
 Pull out your map and teach your students about the whys, wheres, and hows African Americans moved about the country and how such demographic shifts shaped the United States we know today.
+You can also take an interactive trip on the Underground Railroad.

 18. Hold court.